trillobite/jsonHTML/README.md

 --------

-*Implement an easy way to handle events: on click, blur... etc...
+-Possibly remove some syntactic sugar from v0.5, make it more low level, thus more functional, and more future proof.

-*Can append a jsonHTML object to a parent jsonHTML object, by passing the object directly, or by passing the parent objects ID.
+~Implement more HTML objects.

 *Object DOM removal memory leak fix.

-~Implement more HTML objects.
++Implement an easy way to handle events: on click, blur... etc...

--Possibly remove some syntactic sugar from v0.5, make it more low level, thus more functional, and more future proof.
++Can append a jsonHTML object to a parent jsonHTML object, by passing the object directly, or by passing the parent objects ID.

 Disclaimer / License:
 ---------------------